redhat-best-practices-for-k8s/certsuite/README.md

 ## Upload a previous feedback to the html parser page

-A feature on the HTML parser page that we did to allow users to upload a previous feedback that they have to the parser page, they have an option to download the feedback then to upload it for the next time from the HTML page another option users can have that feedback file in the path #your-code-path/cnf-certification-test/script/ and it need to be named as `feedback.js` users need to convert the downloaded `feedback.json` to `feedback.js` by running the command:
+Users are able to add their feedback about their test run then download their own copy of their feedback via the parser HTML page.
+Users can then re-use the feedback they have already entered in future runs.
+To do this, users can upload their `feedback.json` file to the parser HTML page.
+Alternatively, users can place their `feedback.json` file in the path #your-code-path/cnf-certification-test/script/ and it needs to be named `feedback.js`.
+Users need to convert the downloaded `feedback.json` to `feedback.js` by running the command:
-`./tnf generate feedbackjs -f path-to-feedbackjson/feedback.json` `-o #your-code-path/cnf-certification-test/script/`
+`./tnf generate feedbackjs -f path-to-feedbackjson/feedback.json -o #your-code-path/cnf-certification-test/script/`

-The `feedback.js` will be copy to #your-code-path/cnf-certification-test/script/ users can see there feedback without upload it from the HTML page.

 ## License